zwbetz-gh/zwbetz/content/blog/i-believe-in-you-by-don-williams/index.md

 > I believe in mom and dad\
 > And I believe in you
 >
-> Well I don’t believe that heaven waits\
+> Well I don't believe that heaven waits\
 > For only those who congregate\
 > I like to think of God as love\
-> He’s down below, he’s up above\
+> He's down below, he's up above\
-> He’s watching people everywhere\
+> He's watching people everywhere\
-> He knows who does and doesn’t care\
+> He knows who does and doesn't care\
-> And I’m an ordinary man\
+> And I'm an ordinary man\
 > Sometimes I wonder who I am\
 > But I believe in love
 >